bimeri/bus-ticketing/UPDATES.md

     1. add isAgencyAdminIndicator to User entity
     2. add fullName and email to user entity
     3. add policy field to official agency table
+    4. add logo in the official agency table
+    5. add code in the official agency table